 5: “How did you learn persuasion?”

-More than two decades of working with my own mentor, undoing some seriously messed up programming done to me (and many others) as a teenager by a team of masters and grandmasters who ran a fundamentalist religious group.
+More than two decades of working with my own mentor, undoing some seriously messed up programming done to me (and many others) as a teenager by a team of heavy duty persuaders who ran a fundamentalist religious group.
 Plus more study and practice than many people would believe.
 I spent countless hours reverse engineering examples of persuasion and hypnosis.
 And there’s more than that, but I don’t give away my secrets.

 6: What is the 3D thing about?